Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Discussion

 Broadening the bias margins is essential to making the system resistant to fabrication variations.
 In fact, different gate widths may require different $I_\text{b}$ for each nTron.
 If the margins are large enough all the nTrons can be biased with the same value, simplifying the structure.
 In this case, a single line with a resistive or inductive bias distribution tree could control the bias levels of the entire system \cite{kirichenko_zero_2011}.

 The maximum count rate is limited by the reset time of the nTrons and the time constant of the loop inductor.
 Decreasing the loop inductance would improve the speed of the system.
 The maximum operating frequency is intrinsically limited by the thermal time constant of NbN nanowires \cite{kerman_electrothermal_2009}.
 However, we note that SNSPDs and counters share the same limitation, and it might be possible to optimize the circuit to make the counter's recovery time lower than that of a reasonably sized SNSPD.
-In the future, it would be interesting to directly measure the flux in the loops (e.g. using a SQUID: superconducting quantum interference device), so that all our hypotheses on bit-errors causes would be verified.
+In the future, the margins of the counter should be studied at count rates higher than $10^7\,$s$^{-1}$ (the value demonstrated in this work), using the same approach of \cite{buzzi_nanocryotron_2023}.
+Moreover, it would be interesting to directly measure the flux in the loops (e.g. using a SQUID: superconducting quantum interference device), so that all our hypotheses on bit-errors causes would be verified.
 Also, the retention time of the states in the loops should be studied rigorously.

 In section \ref{sec:array}, we discussed designing a megapixel-scale SNSPD array.
-The current circuit design would allow having a minimum pixel footprint on the order of $100\,\mathrm{\mu}\text{m}\times 100\,\mathrm{\mu}\text{m}$, for a maximum photon count of 124.
+The current circuit design would allow having a minimum pixel footprint on the order of $100\,\text{µm}\times 100\,\text{µm}$, for a maximum photon count of 124.
 The structure would include an SNSPD and a 3-digit counter working in base 5.
-Each loop would occupy approximately $50\,\mathrm{\mu}\text{m}\times 50\,\mathrm{\mu}\text{m}$, and the SNSPD area would be equal or lower than $50\,\mathrm{\mu}\text{m}\times 50\,\mathrm{\mu}\text{m}$.
-If the loop inductor footprint could be scaled down to $15\,\mathrm{\mu}\text{m}\times 15\,\mathrm{\mu}\text{m}$ as mentioned above, the minimum pixel area would be on the order of $30\,\mathrm{\mu}\text{m}\times 30\,\mathrm{\mu}\text{m}$, with a $15\,\mathrm{\mu}\text{m}\times 15\,\mathrm{\mu}\text{m}$ SNSPD.
+Each loop would occupy approximately $50\,\text{µm}\times 50\,\text{µm}$, and the SNSPD area would be equal or lower than $50\,\text{µm}\times 50\,\text{µm}$.
+If the loop inductor footprint could be scaled down to $15\,\text{µm}\times 15\,\text{µm}$ as mentioned above, the minimum pixel area would be on the order of $30\,\text{µm}\times 30\,\text{µm}$, with a $15\,\text{µm}\times 15\,\text{µm}$ SNSPD.
 In this scenario, the maximum array fill factor would be about 25\,\%.
 The real footprint might be larger if the inductive bias distribution tree was implemented to lower the overall power consumption.
 Therefore, for the same SNSPD dimensions, the array fill factor could be even lower.